Learn Java Easy. Chapter 6 Exercises

 }

 Exercise 6.
-Create a program that randomly generates 20 grades and classifies them into sufficient, pass, good, and excellent.
+Create a program that randomly generates 20 grades and classifies them as sufficient, pass, notable and outstanding.

 Solution: